Walnut oil is another oil in the nut oil family alongside sweet almond oil, macadamia nut oil, kukui nut oil, and hazelnut oil.

 How to Use Walnut Oil for Hair

-Walnut Oil Recipe for Silky Hair & Healthier Scalp
+Walnut Oil Recipe for Silky Hair and Healthier Scalp

 Ingredients